Skip to content

 Using metal utensils on non-stick coatings

-Common mistake
+Common mistake:

-Using metal utensils on nonstick surfaces is a common mistake that can cause scratches and damage the coating, making the pan less effective and more difficult to clean.
+Using metal utensils on non-stick surfaces is a common mistake that can cause scratches and damage the coating, making the pan less effective and more difficult to clean.

 How to avoid it?